MENU

 • headStack: Internally all content used in are added to the head stack.
 If you were looking to add ld+json to the page, you could do it here.
 If you're looking to write <title> tags, we recommend doing it within Svelte templates unless you are writing a plugin in which case you may want to also look at the 'head' hook.

-• beforeHydrateStack: default this stack includes a polyfill for intersection observer.
+• beforeHydrateStack: Polyfills for hydration could be added here.
 This stack is not run unless there are Svelte components to be hydrated.

 • hydrateStack: the hydrateStack contains strings which represent all of the root svelte components which will be hydrated.